awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string
 - *Default:* No log file prefix

-Optional log file prefix to use for the bucket's access logs.
+Optional log file prefix to use for the S3 Bucket's access logs.

-If defined without "serverAccessLogsBucket", enables access logs to current bucket with this prefix.
+If defined without "serverAccessLogsBucket", enables access logs to current S3 Bucket with this prefix.

 ---